Cancer kills only the confused.

 Status: Draft Epistemic status: Hypothesis

-I was very surprised when reading Alberts Molecular Biology of the Cell that we basically don’t know how metastasis (cancer spreading through the body) works.
-This is my theory, plus some thoughts on what cancer even is.
+I was very surprised when reading Alberts Molecular Biology of the Cell that “The Changes in Tumor Cells That Lead to Metastasis [cancer spreading through the body] Are Still Largely a Mystery”.
+This is my attempt at an answer, plus some thoughts on what cancer even is.

 Metastasis can only happen at Phase Boundaries